nw-0712/Project1-nw/README.md

 FEATURES & FUNCTIONALITY</BR>
 Home Page</br>
 - This page gives the users the ability to click on 'discover' button to learn more about the institute, contact them, and access the other pages through the top navigation menu.</br>
-- Navigation bar: feaured on all three website pages, that is fully responsive which includes links to the logo, home page, about us page, products & services page and the contact us page.<br>
+- Topnavigation bar: is featured on all three website pages, that is fully responsive which includes links to the logo, home page, about us page, products & services page and the contact us page.<br>
-- To allow a higher degree of usability the site has a 'hambuger' menu, with a dropdown menu feature which shows all the sections and pages of the website.</br>

 ![image](https://github.com/user-attachments/assets/01b49b8c-edc1-4dde-8f49-3107d9e79053)